vhawk19/Py_Primer/Learn to handle your file/Reading from a file.md

 print(new_file.read(12))
 new_file.close()
 ```
-The output of the code will be:-
+The output of the code will be :-
 ```python
 This is my fi
 ```